Yellow Girl Lode claim

 Yellow Girl lode Layout of claim

 It's hard to see the length of the line, but this is the strike of the vein that they exploited at 3 different spots.
 The length is nearly 600' from shaft 1-3.
-I wonder how long this vein is?

 The Yellow Girl lode claim BLM# CMC287438: Located in Township 2N Range 71W Sec.
 17, Sec.
 20 6th P.M.:

 History of the Central mining district